damccull/freetimeprogrammer/content/blog/11_DRAFT_containerize_foundryvtt_with_cloudflare_tunnel/index.md

     - Service URL: `foundryvtt:30000`
 7. Save the tunnel and ensure you save the Docker command from earlier.
 You can get back to that commmand by editing this tunnel you've just created if you lose it.
+8. On the left menu, click the left "back" arrow to leave zero trust and go back to the dashboard.
+9. Open the base domain name you chose to use, then choose the Network on the left menu.
+In the settings panel that opens, enable the WebSockets option.
+10. On the left menu, click Rules to expand, then choose Overview, then "Create rule" button, and create a Configuration Rule.
+11. Name your new rule "foundryvtt no rockerloader" and fill out the options as follows:
+    - Field: `Hostname`
+    - Operator: `equals`
+    - Value: `fvtt.yourdomain.com` or whatever address you chose
+    - Rocket Loader: Click add, and leave it unchecked
+12. Deploy the rule.
+This solves an issue that breaks the FoundryVTT UI.

 # Container Setup
 Now that we have a tunnel configured on Cloudflare, we need to get our containers set up.
 I am